osisamkay/hr-faq-chatbot/README.md

 ## **Acknowledgments**
 - OpenAI for providing powerful language models.
 - spaCy for robust natural language processing.
-- Chakra UI for a sleek and modern UI design.
+- Material UI for a sleek and modern UI design.

 ---